tessgi/TessGiWebsite/content/pages/helpdesk.md

 ### E-mail

-You can contact the TESS Science Support Center at [tessgi@bigbang.gsfc.nasa.gov](mailto:tessgi@bigbang.gsfc.nasa.gov) for advice and information on:
+You can contact the TESS Science Support Center at [tesshelp@bigbang.gsfc.nasa.gov](mailto:tesshelp@bigbang.gsfc.nasa.gov) for advice and information on:

 * the TESS mission;
 * proposing to observe with TESS;